The National Gallery

 Art School or Bust

 The next obstacle was getting a place at an art school.
 Naivety and ignorance can be a blessing.
-Because if I knew now what I didn’t know then I would have had the nerve to apply to a college.
+Because if I knew now what I didn’t know then I would never have tried to enter an art school.

 You can read about this here.